munificent/craftinginterpreters/book/superclasses.md

 method could not be found, it returns `false` and we bail out of the interpreter.
 Otherwise, `invokeFromClass()` pushes a new CallFrame onto the call stack for the method's closure.
-That invalidates the interpreter's cached CallFrame pointer, so we refresh that.
+That invalidates the interpreter's cached CallFrame pointer, so we refresh `frame`.

 ## A Complete Virtual Machine

 Take a look back at what we've created.
-By my count, we wrote around 2,500 lines of fairly clean, straightforward C. That little program contains a complete implementation of the Lox language with a whole precedence table full of expression types and a suite of control flow statements.
+By my count, we wrote around 2,500 lines of fairly clean, straightforward C. That little program contains a complete implementation of the -- quite high-level! -- Lox language with a whole precedence table full of expression types and a suite of control flow statements.
 We implemented variables, functions, closures, classes, fields, methods, and inheritance.

 Even more impressive, our implementation is portable to any platform with a C compiler, and is fast enough for real-world production use.
 We have a